alexdum/roclihom/www/md/roclihom_info.md

 Trends were assessed using the Theil–Sen nonparametric estimator, while significance levels were evaluated using the Mann-Kendall test, both of which were implemented via the *EnvStats* R package.

-The detailed methodology for this study is described in the manuscript '*RoCliHom - Long-term Homogenized Air Temperature and Precipitation Datasets in Romania, 1901–2023*' by Dumitrescu et al. (2025), which has been accepted for publication in the journal  *Scientific Data*.
+The detailed methodology for this study is described in the manuscript '*Long-term Homogenized Air Temperature and Precipitation Datasets in Romania, 1901–2023*' by Dumitrescu et al. (2025), which has been published in the journal *Scientific Data* https://www.nature.com/articles/s41597-025-05371-4.